WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/1.4 & 1.5/Scratch Work.md

  ##### (c) $\forall x (2x \ge x)$, where the domain is $\mathbb{R}$.

 This statement is false.
-This statement attempts to claim that 2x is always greater than x for all real numbers but this is false for all negative numbers.
+This statement attempts to claim that 2x is always greater than or equal to x for all real numbers but this is false for all negative numbers.
 If $x \ge 0$ then this statement evaluates to true, but it is false otherwise.
-If x were to equal -1, then the statement would
+If x were to equal -1, then the statement would evaluate to $(2(-1) \ge -1) \equiv (-2 \ge -1)$ which is false.

 ---